dbohdan/recur/README.md

 By default, the command run by recur inherits its [standard input](https://en.wikipedia.org/wiki/Standard_streams#Standard_input_(stdin)).
 This means that if standard input is a terminal, every attempt can read interactively from the terminal.
-If standard input is a pipe or a redirected file, the data are consumed on the first attempt; later attempts will see an immediate [EOF](https://en.wikipedia.org/wiki/End-of-file).
+If standard input is a pipe or a redirected file, the data is consumed on the first attempt; later attempts will see an immediate [EOF](https://en.wikipedia.org/wiki/End-of-file).

 To feed the command the same data every time, use the option `-I`/`--replay-stdin`.
-With this option, recur slurps its entire stdin into memory and replays the buffer on each attempt.
+With this option, recur reads its entire stdin into memory and replays the buffer on each attempt.

 ```none
 $ echo hi | recur -a 3 -c False cat